ecmwf/open-ecpds/README.md

 With MQTT, the same principle applies: if the topic name includes a timestamp or unique identifier, each notification remains distinct, allowing subscribers to access different versions.

 #### Retained Messages in MQTT

 A key feature of MQTT is the retain flag.
-If a message is published with this flag enabled, it remains available for new subscribers, even if they connect later.
-This means that when a subscriber reconnects, it will immediately receive the most recent retained message for that topic.
+When a message is published with this flag enabled, it remains available for new subscribers, even if they connect later.
+This ensures that when a subscriber reconnects, it immediately receives the most recent retained message for that topic.

-However, retained messages are not a history log—only the most recent retained message is stored.
+However, retained messages do not provide a history log; only the most recent retained message is stored.
 If a subscriber disconnects and multiple messages are published in the meantime, it will not receive all missed messages upon reconnecting.
-If message history is needed, persistent sessions with QoS 1 or QoS 2 should be used instead.
+For true message history, persistent sessions with QoS 1 or QoS 2 should be used instead.

+That said, if a topic includes a timestamp or unique identifier, it can function as a form of history log.
+Each message is stored under a distinct topic (e.g., forecasts/data/20250320T1200), allowing clients to subscribe to specific time-based patterns to retrieve past messages.

-Additionally, in MQTT 5.0, messages can have an expiration time.
-Once a message expires, it is automatically deleted from the broker, ensuring that outdated information is not delivered.
+Additionally, MQTT 5.0 introduces message expiration.
+Once a message expires, it is automatically deleted from the broker, ensuring outdated information is not delivered.

 ### Real-Time Data Dissemination with MQTT Broker